Converg3nce/matic-docs/docs/matic-js-tutorial.md

 # Beginner-friendly tutorial to Matic.js

 This tutorial will act as a guide for a step-by-step process to understand and use [Matic JS](http://github.com/maticnetwork/matic.js), which is the easiest way to interact with the Matic Network.
-This guide is directed towards developers just starting to begin their Ethereum journey.
-Experienced developers can skim through the article or choose to directly go to https://docs.matic.network/getting-started/
+This guide is directed towards developers starting to begin their Ethereum journey.
+If you want to dive right ahead, feel free to skim through the article or choose to directly go to https://docs.matic.network/getting-started/.

 ### Prerequisites: